freeCodeCamp/freeCodeCamp/CONTRIBUTING.md

     `fix/short-fix-description` or `feature/short-feature-description`.
 Review
      the [Contribution Guidelines](#contribution-guidelines) for more detail.

-3. Edit your file(s) locally with the editor of your choice
+3. Edit your file(s) locally with the editor of your choice.
+To edit challenges, you may want to use `unpack` and `repack` -- see [seed/README.md](seed/README.md) for instructions.

 4. Check your `git status` to see unstaged files.